-11.1 This design and Access Statement has been prepared by Indigo Blue Works Ltd on behalf of William and Nicola Bloomer, who are the freehold owners of the subject property, to support and explain the contents of an application for the redevelopment of 24 Downs Hill to include the part demolition of the existing two-storey building and remodelling to construct a part two-storey residential dwellinghouse, with second-floor accommodation in the roof space and basement accommodation to the rear; to contain seven bedrooms and three reception rooms with associated refuse storage, secure bicycle store, existing front and rear gardens, amenity space and off-street parking spaces.
+11.1 This design and Access Statement has been prepared by Indigo Blue Works Ltd on behalf of William and Nicola Bloomer, who are the freehold owners of the subject property, to support and explain the contents of the revised application for the redevelopment of 24 Downs Hill to include the demolition of the existing two-storey building and redevelopment to construct a two-storey, residential dwellinghouse, with second-floor accommodation in the roof space; to contain six bedrooms, two reception rooms and guest room, with associated refuse storage, secure bicycle store, existing front and rear gardens, amenity space and off-street parking spaces.

-11.2 This statement has examined the design and access aspects of the proposed scheme and concluded that it is an appropriate form of redevelopment in this location and should be supported.
+11.2 This statement has examined the design and access aspects of the revised scheme and concluded that it is an appropriate form of redevelopment in this location and should be supported.